-In Advanced Training in Dermatology, you will explore in-depth specialty training in the study, research and diagnosis of disorders, diseases, cancers, cosmetic and ageing conditions of the skin, fat, hair, nails, and oral and genital membranes.
+In Advanced Training in Dermatology, you'll explore in-depth specialty training in the study, research and diagnosis of disorders, diseases, cancers, cosmetic and ageing conditions of the skin, fat, hair, nails, and oral and genital membranes.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools
+The program builds your skills through work-based learning and assessment tools.

-- have appointment to an appropriate Advanced Training Position.
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Dermatology program requires four years of full-time equivalent (FTE) training.
+Advanced Training in Dermatology requires 4 years (48 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the ATC in Dermatology has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 See Becoming a Fellow for information on admission to Fellowship.

 As a Fellow in active practice in Australia, Aotearoa New Zealand or overseas, you’ll need to meet the annual requirements of the Continuing Professional Development program.